– the reality of an educational institutional traumatisation called boarding schools –

 In Process work one way we can unfold pasts is by noticing the lack of a role which then needs learning how to build up.
 In boarding schools there is a lack of a protector, a lack of a model for emotional fluency, a lack of a witness of the hurt and suffering that occurred.
 I have been witnessed by a peer as I go through this remembering school time and her witnessing as well as my peers in the supervision session was healing as it breaks the fundamental belief of carrying it on our own.
 As therapists our work is to help these missing roles grow belatedly.
 I cry now more often, and acknowledge my feelings.
 This writing is in itself an outburst against the lack of protector and the culture that sent me to my hell hole school.
 Feelings are and continue to flood back.

 As if all the above were not bad enough, the system in UK furthers a class system that leads to separation and a divided society.
 Why were the mothers so invested in sending their kids to board?
 They listed the reasons why: save on travel time in London to school (seriously).
 The way the dormitories were mixed age so it was caring (seriously).
 But then my reason that my father gave – your brother went so you have to so its not unfair (when we are as un-similar as could be imagined) was infuriatingly frivolous for something with such fundamental consequences.
-They did not mention and neither did my parents what was undoubtedly the real reason, buying privilege and a sense of an elite upbringing.
+They did not mention and neither did my parents what was the real reason, buying privilege and a sense of an elite upbringing.
 We all want the best for our children, but to do so at the expense of a loving home comes with consequences not just personally but society-wide.
 This sense of elite privilege is so corrosive as it contributes to isolation personally and socially.
 It leads to the politics of division.
 It leads to Brexit and the legacy of Empire.

-Like any challenge by taking it on, and being vulnerable in acknowledging the struggles hope lies in fully being in the experience. nothing is permanent with awareness.
+Like any challenge by taking it on, and being vulnerable in acknowledging the struggles, change comes in fully being in the experience. nothing is permanent with awareness.
 Therapeutically wholeness is our natural home and we will constantly be wishing for that which we were denied.
 So let us jump into the things we struggle with, personally and also collectively create a new culture which does not collude with a system that creates suffering.
 As I went to the same school at him, at the dinner party one of the mums said it explains why Prince Charles is like he is implying a troubled person, different.
 I agreed at the time, but actually I think he is a great example of someone who hated his school, but has used the sense of a (in his words) “prison sentence” to make things better (putting to the side the huge contradiction of his sending his sons to one).
 His interests in alternative therapies, organic farming, and alternate world-views show me someone who has alchemically changed his experience to one of going beyond the culture he grew up in.
 My supervisor spoke to me recently of Chiron the mythic wounded healer, (which i misheard as leader) and its a motif that still flows into me.
 In that sense i see Prince Charles as a wounded leader.

 After the event

-One funny thing jumped out, which is how up everybody i met was about the school.
+On my visit back there, one funny thing jumped out, which is how up everybody i met was about the school.
 The receptionist and the PA were lovely and exuded that presumption that the school was the best thing ever with beaming smiles.
 “Did you have a great time here?”
 “No i didn’t.”
 “Well its changed a lot now.”
 Its like a hypnosis that steals over.
 The school, rah rah rah..
 My guess is its ultimately to do with feeling special and different to others.
 We’re elite and better.
 Of course in principle its good to have enthusiastic teachers, but in this context it feels forced.
 If this were a religious cult, it would be creepy the way people refer to their boarding school.

 The meeting went really well.
 I felt heard, I said all that i wished to, how to safeguard kids today, my skepticism, my own experiences in the past.
 There are genuine safe-guarding procedures in place from what I was told, I pushed, naming my scepticism and realised that things have changed.
 Four sincere people met me, pastoral care, the clinical psychologist, safe-guarding teams.
 Hurray!
 I am so happy that its changed.
 Bittersweetly, that brought up my own pain at why this wasn’t the case when i was there.
 They could hear that too.
 I pointed out that you can never replace a parents love, and that is something hard to answer but they seem to be doing their best.
 I still believe its a system that is fundamentally creating trauma through neglect but the overt bullying and abuse appear to be tackled with systems in place to tackle and discover problems.